Table of Contents

 Platooning would also reduce traffic jams.
 With quicker and more efficient deliveries and substantial fuel savings, trucking companies are pushing for regulatory approval, but safety concerns need addressing first.

 According to recent accident statistics, trucks are more prone to rear collisions, and implementing platooning trucks could further increase the risk.
-Encouraging trucks to follow each other for fuel savings closely could lead to increased accidents.
+Encouraging trucks to closely follow each other for fuel savings could lead to increased accidents.

-Companies working on truck platooning technology promise extreme safety; however, we need to remember that these technologies are not perfect.
+Companies working on truck platooning technology promise extreme safety; however, we must remember that these technologies are not perfect.
 We’ve witnessed reports of autonomous vehicles crashing into pedestrians due to failing sensors, and history does repeat itself.
 These technologies are relatively new, and a malfunction of such technologies can lead to serious accidents.